zAbuQasem/MyNotes/Active Directory/2-Local PrivEsc.md

 ```
 ---
 ## Feature Abuse - Enterprise applications
--**Jenkins** : Runs as a local admin so getting a shell from it will let us own the machine we are on.
+- **Jenkins** : Runs as a local admin so getting a shell from it will let us own the machine we are on.
--- Visit the url then  find the admin user then brute force the password
+	-  Visit the url then  find the admin user then brute force the password
--- After you get in ,navigate to /script and get a groovy payload to execute commands or get a reverse shell.
+	- After you get in ,navigate to /script and get a groovy payload to execute commands or get a reverse shell.
--- Suggested to try the username as the password or the reverse of the username as a password.
+	 - Suggested to try the username as the password or the reverse of the username as a password.
--- if you didn't manage to have access as an admin but you had access as a user you can abuse a project that you can "CONFIGURE" to get OS command execution.
+	- if you didn't manage to have access as an admin but you had access as a user you can abuse a project that you can "CONFIGURE" to get OS command execution.
--- Easy way to look for a Configurable project if there are many projects is to navigate to a project then adding ""/configure" and then bruteforce projects using burpsuite or whatever.
+	- Easy way to look for a Configurable project if there are many projects is to navigate to a project then adding ""/configure" and then bruteforce projects using burpsuite or whatever.
 ## Useful links
 - [**More Resources for PrivESC**](https://github.com/TCM-Course-Resources/Windows-Privilege-Escalation-Resources)